- Public Works

 - About Us

-The Stormwater Engineering Division of the Department of Public Works and the Stormwater Quality Division of the Department of Environmental Services work together to provide programs, projects, and services to meet the stormwater management needs of the community and protect the quality of our streams, rivers, and lakes.
+The Stormwater Engineering Division of the Department of Public Works and the Water Quality Division of the Department of Environmental Services work together to provide programs, projects, and services to meet the stormwater management needs of the community and protect the quality of our streams, rivers, and lakes.

 - Learn about Sinkholes in the Ozarks and what to do if a sinkhole develops on your property

-- Find out my watershed address
+- Find out your watershed address

 - View FEMA floodplains

 Safe Pesticide Use

 Find information on how to protect your family from pesticide exposure and smart practices to protect water quality.

 Learn about the Yard Ethic program, a community-wide effort that starts with your yard in the form of a call to action for individuals and businesses to care for their yards in a way that supports a healthy community of people, plants and wildlife.
 Visit yardethic.com for more details.